understand/understand-js/README.md

 #### Filter Errors

-In some situations, you may want not to send specific of the JS errors to Understand.io.
-It can be particularly useful if you have well-known issues which you would like to filter at the library level.
+In some situations, you may want to avoid sending specific JS errors to Understand.io.
+It can be particularly useful if you have well-known errors which you would like to filter at the library level.

-By default, the library filters the all of Script errors (Script errors)[#script-error].
+By default, the library filter all of the Script errors (Script errors)[#script-error].
 You can disable this feature by setting the `ignoreScriptErrors` option set to `false`:

 ```js
 Understand.init({